bhowmikp/design-patterns/behavioral_patterns/mediator/README.md

 - Mediator (Mediator)
   - defines an interface for communicating with Colleague objects.
 - ConcreteMediator (StockMediator)
-  - implements cooperative behaviour by coordinating Colleagure objects.
+  - implements cooperative behavior by coordinating Colleague objects.
   - knows and maintains its colleagues.
 - Colleague classes (Colleague, GoldmanSachs, JPMorgan)
   - each Colleague class knows its Mediator object.